Kanban-Zai/kanban-zai-version-1.0/core.md

 ### JOURNAL (Referral Chain)

-All deviations from Rational Player Models, Rational Outcome Models or The Rational Trust Model must be journaled in the team kanban-zai.yaml file, but ony when explicitly stated by the kanban-zai implementation.
+A journal entry is a record of dissent from consensus.
+For practical purposes only two types of dissent are detailed here, but anything may be recorded.
+The two types are, disagreeing with the rules and breaking the rules.

-However, anything may be journaled and by anyone in their own personal kanban-zai.yaml files.
+Both must be journaled in the team or if that is not possible your own personal kanban-zai.yaml file.
+Anything may be journaled and by anyone in their own personal kanban-zai.yaml files.

+Generally speaking the team Kanban-Zai file is reserved for recording breaches of consensus from outside the team and where Kanban-Zai rules explicity state a journal is required.
+But it is not limited to this.

 See [core-jml](./core-jml.md) for more.